japila-books/apache-spark-internals/docs/memory/UnifiedMemoryManager.md

 maxOnHeapStorageMemory: Long
 ----

-NOTE: `maxOnHeapStorageMemory` is part of the xref:memory:MemoryManager.adoc#acquireExecutionMemory[MemoryManager] contract
+NOTE: `maxOnHeapStorageMemory` is part of the memory:MemoryManager.md#acquireExecutionMemory[MemoryManager] contract

 `maxOnHeapStorageMemory` is the difference between `maxHeapMemory` of the UnifiedMemoryManager and the memory currently in use in `onHeapExecutionMemoryPool` execution memory pool.